butchwarns/ncurses_Cellular_Automaton/README.md

 An elementary cellular automaton with a text-based user interface for your terminal.

 ## Motivation
-This project is my attempt at making rule 30, a cellular automaton introduced by Stephen Wolfram in 1983, somewhat more easily explorable for the interested.
+This project is my attempt at making "Rule 30", a cellular automaton introduced by Stephen Wolfram in 1983, somewhat more easily explorable for the interested.
 The **ncurses-Cellular-Automaton** lets you quickly try out all of the 256 rules on different starting conditions and get a feel for how an elementary CA works in real-time.

 I suggest reading Wolfram's (free) book [A New Kind of Science](https://www.wolframscience.com/nks/) for an introduction to the mechanics behind rule 30 and other cellular automata.

 ## A word of caution